wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 unspecificed address is reproduced in this proposed amendment, as this text proposes replacing the entirety of sections 2.5.2 and 2.5.3 of RFC4291.))

+((Geoff: David Farmer has proposed adding additional text noting that this proposed address designation clashes with the now deprecated IPv4-Compativle IPv6 Address designation in section 2.5.5.1.
+It is noted that this was deprecatred in RFC4291 and I propose no further mention of this deprecated historic address designation.))

 # Security Considerations

 IPv6 addressing documents do not have any direct impact on Internet